Nikos-Prinios/bkg-NN/README.md

 ```bash
 python BKG_NN.py
  ```
 Follow the on-screen prompts to choose your color and play the game.
 Enter moves in the format source/destination (e.g., 13/7, bar/5, 24/off).
+Have fun!

 ## Configuration